abinit/abinit/doc/tutorial/lattice_model.md

 We can now run our first dynamic within multibinit, you can copy into you directory the files ~abinit/tests/tutomultibinit/Input/tutomulti1_3*. and have a look the

 {% dialog tests/tutomultibinit/Input/tmulti1_3.in %}

+run

+    multibinit < tmulti3.files > tmulti1_3_stdout

+If  you linked the NETCDF library (see [[help:multibinit | guide of multibinit]]), multibinit will create the output of the molecular dynamics into tmulti1_3.out_HIST.nc.
+You can use the agate software to analize you simulation, just run:

+    qagate tmulti1_3.out_HIST.nc

 * * *

 This MULTIBINIT tutorial is now finished.
-You are advised to read now the [[lesson:fit_process|second tutorial on Multibinit]]
+You will soon be able to follow the [[lesson:fit_process|second tutorial on Multibinit]].